TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       Python source code is compiled into bytecode, the internal representation of a Python program in the CPython interpreter.
-The bytecode is also cached in ``.pyc`` files so that executing the same file is faster the second time (recompilation from source to bytecode can be avoided).
+The bytecode is also cached in ``.pyc`` files so that executing the same file is faster the second time (recompilation kutoka source to bytecode can be avoided).
 This "intermediate language" is said to run on a :term:`virtual machine` that executes the machine code corresponding to each bytecode.
 Do note that bytecodes are not expected to work between